sassoftware/sas-viya-programming/communities/SAS/JES_ApiActionProc/README.md

 ### Example #2: Using Viya Procedures to Retrieve Additional Details About a Visual Analytics Report Data Source(s):

-This Repo's second example example add additional functionality to the example from above.
+This Repo's second example adds additional functionality to the example from above.
 The following features are included in this example:

 - Adding an additional prompt to the user interface asking the user if they would like to retrieve cardinality information for the report's datasets that are currently loaded into memory
 - If the user chooses to do this, the program will then run PROC CARDINALITY and return the results at the bottom of the output